Hallie Eustace Miles: Death

 Miles died at her home in York Mansions, London, on 25 November 1947.

 Legacy

-Miles' Economy in War Time was included in the University of Iowa Libraries' 2012 exhibition titled the "Books in the World of Downton Abbey".
-In 2014, her diary was included in the documentary The Great War: The People's Story, with Miles portrayed by Alison Steadman.
+Miles's Economy in War Time was included in the University of Iowa Libraries' 2012 exhibition "Books in the World of Downton Abbey".
+In 2014, her diary was used in the documentary The Great War: The People's Story, in which Miles was portrayed by Alison Steadman.
 She was also included in Travis Elborough's list of "top 10 literary diarists".